Offices at The Link — PGA HQ

 Keeping it in Context

 For each design, it was important to express the structure of the design, use masonry on the exterior, and employ outdoor terraces and balconies as a defining element.
 The developer also wanted to complement the existing design language of the PGA headquarters.
-To do this, the scale of the building is softened through setbacks and material change moving vertically.
+To achieve this, the scale of the building is softened through setbacks and material change moving vertically.

 The office was also designed to encourage activity in the street-level promenade that runs along the southeast side of the office, connecting the Village Green park to the PGA Frisco Fields East Course.
 The largely single loaded corridors on the southwest side of the office were carefully arranged to frame compelling views of the golf course while managing solar heat gain.